vegetarian mexican food

 Pre-Cooking Prep

-- Drain and rinse 2 cans young jackfruit
+1. Rinse and drain 2 cans of young jackfruit

-- Shred with two forks to create meat-like texture
+3. Shred using two forks to create a meat-like texture

 Cooking Method

-- Add 3 minced garlic cloves, cook for 30 seconds
+2. Add 3 garlic cloves minced Cook for 30 seconds.

-- Pour in 1 cup vegetable broth and 1/4 cup chipotle sauce
+4. Pour 1 cup of vegetable broth as well as 1/4 cup chipotle sauce.

 Doneness Check